 - IT Knowledge Base is a database with many "how-to" articles, from using encryption to creating a strong password

-- Security FYI: Newsletter and blog that is updated once a week with the latest software security updates, topics in the news and safety tips
+- Security FYI: Newsletter and blog that is updated periodically with the latest software security updates, topics in the news, and safety tips

 - IT Partners Spring Conference is hosted in the Stata Center and is open to the public (requires registration); it covers a variety of IT topics